Student Council of Neuroscience

 About Us

-The Student Council of Neuroscience, officially "Fachschaftsrat" is the study representation of all three degree programs offered by Graduate Training Center of Neuroscience in Tübingen.
-We are promoting students to work together on studies-related topics and engage in social activities.
+The Student Council of Neuroscience (officially the 'Fachschaftsrat') represents the students of all three degree programs offered by the Graduate Training Center of Neuroscience in Tübingen.
+We encourage students to work together on studies-related topics and engage in social activities.

 What do we do?

-To get involved, reach us via email at fachschaft@fs-neuro.de or come directly to a meeting (typically on Tuesdays at 19.00 in the DZNE common room, see calendar below for details).
+To get involved, reach us via email at fachschaft@fs-neuro.de or come directly to a meeting (typically on Wednesdays at 18:30 in the DZNE common room, see calendar below for details).

 We also have a GTC Discord channel for students and guests to form study groups and discuss science, as well as a Telegram group for student council event planning!
-Reach out to Akseli (t.me/akseli_ilmanen) to get an invite link.
+Reach out to Julius (t.me/juliusgrt) for an invite link.

 Events